WebexSamples/webex-contact-center-api-samples/customer-journey-samples/postman-examples/README.md

-## Using JDS API's - Using JDS API's to show various features and functionality
+## Using JDS APIs - Using JDS API's to show various features and functionality

 This video shows you how to use various API's to manage JDS profiles and templates.